 Again, most residential foreclosures in Minnesota are nonjudicial.

 The lender begins the foreclosure by filing a notice of the pendency with the county recorder's office.
 (Minn.
-Stat.
-Ann. § 580.032).
+Stat. § 580.032).
 After filing the notice of pendency, a notice of sale is published in a newspaper for six weeks before the sale.
-The lender also has to serve a notice of sale to you (the home's occupant) four weeks before the sale.
+The lender must also serve a notice of sale to you (the home's occupant) four weeks before the sale.
 (Minn.
-Stat.
-Ann. § 580.03).
+Stat. § 580.03).

 To get a postponement, you have to complete a series of steps, including:

-You must do all this after the notice of foreclosure sale is published, but at least 15 days prior to the scheduled sale date specified in that notice.
-Depending on the circumstances, the postponement will be for five months or 11 months.
+You must do all this after the notice of foreclosure sale is published, but at least 15 days before the scheduled sale date specified in that notice.
+Depending on the circumstances, the postponement will be for five or 11 months.
 (Minn.
 Rev. Stat. § 580.07).

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before or after the sale, or filing for bankruptcy.
-Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before or after the sale, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.